Chamathka01/IT3232--E-commerce-Class_works/Day 9/ict/README.md

 # Day 9

-#  🔖 ICT Department Management System
+#  🔖 Department Management System

 This is a simple Spring Boot application for managing departments and employees in an organization.
 It uses Spring Data JPA with a MySQL database.